mazzutti/antlr4dart-runtime/README.md

   import "package:antlr4dart/antlr4dart.dart";
 }
 ```
-   if the parser and lexer should be generated in a dedicated Dart library.
+   if the code should be generated in a dedicated Dart library.

    Use
 ```antlr